TheOneandOnlyRiVin/CSUN_CIT210/Lab Assignments/Lab Assignment 3.md

 1. A screenshot of the packets sent during FTP between the FTP server and FileZilla client.
 1. Which ftp ports were used for communication.

+> [!WARNING]
+> This assignment requires use of the Windows GUI.
+If you have the CLI-only version of Windows Server 2022, these instructions will not be able to fully help you.

 ## Task 1: Install Configure and Run Wireshark

 Wireshark is a valuable tool commonly used by IT professionals to monitor network traffic.
 It can be used by network administrators to troubleshoot issues or bad actors to steal unencrypted information.
 In this task we will be installing & configuring wireshark and seeing it's capabilities.